nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <!-- @@author Johnson-Yee -->
 #### 3.4.2.
 Display most searched bus stop on start-up - Johnson Yee
-This feature displays the most searched bus stop to remind you of what to type in when using the navigation functions.
+This feature displays your most commonly searched bus stop to remind you of what to type in when using the navigation functions.

 >The application executes this command on start-up and does not require any explicit command to use this feature.